Exterior Trim Repairs

 Use high-quality enamel or varnish brushes.
 They hold more paint, apply with ease and don't leave brush strokes.
 Choose brushes with flagged tips and tapered edges.
 Small, angular-tipped brushes are good for working on any small, hard-to-reach areas in corners and for detail work.
 You can use a larger brush for the main part of the trim.

-Prime the trim with True Value WeatherAll® primer and use True Value WeatherAll® exterior paint.
+Prime the trim with True Value Weatherall® Ultra Premium exterior primer/sealer and use True Value Weatherall® Ultra Premium exterior paint.
+You can skip priming by painting with Weatherall® Extreme Paint and Primer In-One.
 Apply one coat, or two if necessary, using a small paintbrush.
 Use a ladder to prime and paint trim that is out of reach.
 Let each coat dry thoroughly (overnight, if possible) before continuing.
+You can also skip priming by painting with WeatherAll® Extreme exterior paint and primer in-one.

 - Familiarize yourself with basic ladder safety procedures.